tracypholmes/austin_crime/README.md

 # AustinCrime

 CLI gem that allows users to view Austin crime reports by crime type.
+There's a running (somewhat truthful) joke about too many people moving to Austin.
+So, I decided to do my first official Flatiron project based on that.
+I figured if I could write a gem showing how much crime we **actually** have, I could deter prospective citizens!

+## Thoughts

+This was my first fully blank slate project since starting bootcamp, though not my first gem (that was TicTacToe with AI).
+I was extremely nervous about it - Object Oriented Ruby = a thorn in my side.
+I understood it, just couldn't explain it very well.
+But I was able to show I knew what I was doing and ultimately pass my first assessment.
+This was also the first time I started feeling like a "real" developer.

 ## Installation